fantamanatee/fantamanatee/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on [DnD AI](https://github.com/fantamanatee/dnd_ai), an app for Dungeons and Dragons players to create and chat with DnD Characters.
+- 🔭 I’m currently working on [DnD AI](https://github.com/fantamanatee/dnd_ai), an app for Dungeons and Dragons players to create and chat with DnD characters using chatbots.
 - 📫 How to reach me: suaaron.work@gmail.com
 - 😄 Pronouns: he/him